xwal/awesome-stars/README.md

 ## JavaScript

+- [zarazhangrui/frontend-slides](https://github.com/zarazhangrui/frontend-slides) - Create beautiful slides on the web using a coding agent's frontend skills
 - [zarazhangrui/tab-out](https://github.com/zarazhangrui/tab-out) - Keep tabs on your tabs.
 Turn your "New tabs" page into a mission control, so you can close them easily.
 Built for people who open too many tabs and never close them.
 - [lbr77/SideImpactor](https://github.com/lbr77/SideImpactor) - pure frontend ipa signing page.
 - [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing API's (lightweight alternative to Postman/Insomnia)